ItalyPaleAle/francis/docs/content/docs/deploying-the-runtime.md

   -config /config.yaml
 ```

 > The image is built on a distroless base and runs as a **non-root** user (UID 65532).
-When you persist the SQLite store on a volume, the data directory must be writable by that user; point `provider.connectionString` at the mounted volume (for example `/data/data.db`).
-PostgreSQL avoids the question entirely since no local files are written.
+When using SQLite, persist the SQLite store on a volume, then point `provider.connectionString` at the mounted volume (for example `/data/data.db`).
+The data directory must be writable by that user.

 The image ships with a `HEALTHCHECK` that probes the locally-running runtime, so `docker ps` and orchestrators report container health automatically.